Time dilation: Time dilation caused by a relative velocity

-Special relativity indicates that, for an observer in an inertial frame of reference, a clock that is moving relative to them will be measured to tick slower than a clock that is at rest in their frame of reference.
-This case is sometimes called special relativistic time dilation.
-The faster the relative velocity, the greater the time dilation between one another, with time slowing to a stop as one approaches the speed of light (299,792,458 m/s).
+Special relativity indicates that, for an observer in an inertial frame of reference, a clock that is moving relative to the observer will be measured to tick more slowly than a clock at rest in the observer's frame of reference.
+This is sometimes called special relativistic time dilation.
+The faster the relative velocity, the greater the time dilation between them, with time slowing to a stop as one clock approaches the speed of light (299,792,458 m/s).

-Theoretically, time dilation would make it possible for passengers in a fast-moving vehicle to advance further into the future in a short period of their own time.
-For sufficiently high speeds, the effect is dramatic.
+In theory, time dilation would make it possible for passengers in a fast-moving vehicle to advance into the future in a short period of their own time.
+With sufficiently high speeds, the effect would be dramatic.
 For example, one year of travel might correspond to ten years on Earth.
 Indeed, a constant 1 g acceleration would permit humans to travel through the entire known Universe in one human lifetime.

-With current technology severely limiting the velocity of space travel, however, the differences experienced in practice are minuscule: after 6 months on the International Space Station (ISS), orbiting Earth at a speed of about 7,700 m/s, an astronaut would have aged about 0.005 seconds less than those on Earth.
-The cosmonauts Sergei Krikalev and Sergei Avdeyev both experienced time dilation of about 20 milliseconds compared to time that passed on Earth.
+With current technology severely limiting the velocity of space travel, the differences experienced in practice are minuscule.
+After 6 months on the International Space Station (ISS), orbiting Earth at a speed of about 7,700 m/s, an astronaut would have aged about 0.005 seconds less than he would have on Earth.
+The cosmonauts Sergei Krikalev and Sergey Avdeev both experienced time dilation of about 20 milliseconds compared to time that passed on Earth.

 Simple inference

 Time dilation can be inferred from the observed constancy of the speed of light in all reference frames dictated by the second postulate of special relativity.
 This constancy of the speed of light means that, counter to intuition, the speeds of material objects and light are not additive.
 It is not possible to make the speed of light appear greater by moving towards or away from the light source.

-Consider then, a simple vertical clock consisting of two mirrors A and B, between which a light pulse is bouncing.
+The relativity of time can be illustrated with a thought experiment based on an abstract vertical clock consisting of two mirrors A and B, between which a light pulse is bouncing.
 The separation of the mirrors is L and the clock ticks once each time the light pulse hits mirror A.